Today's Stock Market News & Events: 4/15/2022

 Traders, instead, will have its attention squarely fixed on the beginning of a new earnings season, and the agenda is packed with highly anticipated reports that are due out next week.
 Quarterly results from American Airlines (AAL), Anthem (ANTM), AT&T (T), Bank of America (BAC), Charles Schwab (SCHW), Johnson & Johnson (JNJ), Lockheed Martin (LMT), Procter & Gamble (PG), Tesla (TSLA), and Verizon (VZ), are just a few to highlight a huge earnings slate next week.

-All economic dates listed here are tentative and subject to change.7 Small-Cap Stocks that Present Long-Term Growth Opportunities
+All economic dates listed here are tentative and subject to change.7 Stocks That are Ready For a Santa Claus Rally

 .